Dundalk: Border town

-There were three aeroplane crashes in what is now the municipal district during the war.
-A British Hudson bomber crashed with three fatalities in 1941, and a P-51 Mustang fighter of the US Army Air Forces crashed in September 1944, killing its pilot.
+During the Emergency (as World War II was called in Ireland), there were three aeroplane crashes in what is now the municipal district.
+A British Hudson bomber crashed in 1941, killing three crew, and a P-51 Mustang fighter of the US Army Air Forces crashed in September 1944, killing its pilot.
 The worst of the wartime air crashes occurred on 16 March 1942.
 15 allied airmen died when their Consolidated B-24 Liberator bomber crashed into Slieve na Glogh, which rises above the townland of Jenkinstown.
 On 24 July 1941, the Luftwaffe dropped bombs near the town.
 There were no casualties and only minor damage was caused.

-The town continued to grow in size—in terms of area, population and employment—after "the Emergency" (as World War II was called in Ireland), despite economic shocks such as the dissolution of the G.N.R. in 1958 and the closure of the Rawson shoe factory after a fire in 1967.
-The accession of Ireland to the European Economic Community in 1973 caused difficulties, however.
-Subsequent factory closures and job losses in businesses that struggled due to competition, collapsing consumer confidence, and unfavourable exchange rates with cross-border competitors, resulted in an unemployment rate of 26% by 1986.
+The town continued to grow in size after the war—in terms of area, population and employment—despite economic shocks such as the dissolution of the G.N.R. in 1958.
+The accession of Ireland to the European Economic Community in 1973, however, saw factory closures and job losses in businesses that struggled due to competition, collapsing consumer confidence, and unfavourable exchange rates with cross-border competitors.
+The downturn resulted in an unemployment rate of 26% by 1986.

 In addition, the outbreak of the Troubles in Northern Ireland in 1968 and the town's position close to the border saw the town's population swell, as nationalists/Catholics fleeing the violence in Northern Ireland settled in the area.
-As a result of the ongoing sectarianism in the north, there was sympathy for the cause of the Provisional Irish Republican Army and Sinn Féin, and the town was home to numerous IRA operatives.
-It was in this period that Dundalk earned the nickname 'El Paso', after the Texan border town of the same name on the border with Mexico.
-On 1 September 1973, the 27 Infantry Battalion of the Irish Army was established, with its headquarters in Dundalk barracks, as a result of the ongoing violence in the border region of North Louth / South Armagh.
+As a result of the ongoing sectarianism in the north, there was sympathy for the cause of the Provisional Irish Republican Army and Sinn Féin, and the town was home to several IRA members.
+It was in this period that Dundalk earned the nickname 'El Paso', after the town in Texas on the border with Mexico.
+British Prime Minister Margaret Thatcher asked Taoiseach Garret FitzGerald after the signing of the Anglo-Irish Agreement what his reaction would be if the British bombed Dundalk to stop the IRA from launching attacks in Northern Ireland.

+On 19 December 1975, a car bombing in the centre of the town carried out by the Ulster Volunteer Force killed two people and injured 15.
+There were several incidents of British military incursions into North Louth.
+The town was also the scene of several killings connected to the INLA and its internal feuds and criminal activity.
+On 1 September 1973, the 27 Infantry Battalion of the Irish Army was established with its headquarters in Dundalk barracks, as a result of the ongoing violence in the border region of North Louth / South Armagh.
 The barracks was renamed Aiken Barracks in 1986 in honour of Frank Aiken.

-'The Battle of Courtbane' took place on Sunday 29 August 1971, when a British army patrol consisting of two armoured Ferret Scout cars crossed the Irish border into Co.
-Louth near the village of Courtbane close to Dundalk.
-Angry locals blocked their retreat and set one of the vehicles on fire.
-As this was happening, an IRA unit arrived on the scene and a British soldier was killed and another wounded after an exchange of gunfire.
-The Ulster Volunteer Force carried out the 'Christmas Bombing' on 19 December 1975, when a car bomb killed two people and injured 15.
-The town was also the scene of several killings connected to the INLA and its propensity to engage in internal feuds and criminal activity.
+Dundalk celebrated its 'official' 1200th year in 1989, meaning the Irish government recognised 789 as the year in which the first settlement was founded, with then President of Ireland, Dr. Patrick Hillery, attending a celebration at the Market Square.